blepping/comfyui_overly_complicated_sampling/README.md

 # The noise block allows defining global noise sampling parameters.
 noise:
     # You can disable this to allow GPU noise generation.
-I believe it only makes a difference for Brownian.
     cpu_noise: true

     # ComfyUI has a bug where if you disable add_noise in the sampler, no seed gets set.
 If you
     # are manually noising a sample and have add_noise turned off then you should enable this if
     # you want reproducible generations.
-    set_seed: false
+    set_seed: true

+    # Only has an effect when set_seed is enabled.
+Will advance the RNG this many times to
+    # avoid the common mistake of using the same noise for sampling as the initial noise.
+    seed_offset: 1

     # Global scale scale for generated noise
     scale: 1.0